Brad Templeton Home

 The 3 lanes going downtown also run on a 1 second headway.
 While old car lanes handled 2,000 cars/hour with 1.5 people/car for 3,000 people/hour, these 3 lanes are full of 16 person vans, some old 40 person buses and 2-4 person carpools at 3,500 vehicles/hour.
 If it were all vans, that would be 170,000 people per hour -- compare that with a typical heavy rail subway line at 10,000-70,000 per hour.
 It's probably not all vans because we don't need this much capacity, but it can be if that's needed.
 (If they were all buses, the 3 lanes could in theory carry 420,000 people per hour -- more with standing or 2-deck buses -- about the maximum capacity of the entire New York MTA subway.)

 Indeed, if Ava's commute were a short one of 5 miles or so, she probably would have just stayed in a one-person vehicle for the whole trip and done it door to door.
 And some people choose to do that even for the 30 minute commute, though they pay more road toll and car fee per person.
-These one person commute pods are the most common vehicles on the road, and due to shorter headways, 4 of them fit in the same space that was used for a car in the old days -- and once safe, they even draft other cars to save energy.
+These one person commute pods are the most common vehicles on city streets, and combined with shorter headways, 4 of them fit in the same space that was used for a car in the old days -- and once safe, they even draft other cars to save energy.